xoubinha/tutor.ia/backend/README.md

-# tutor.ia.
+# Tutor.ia.
-Asistente virtual diseñado para mejorar el proceso de estudio mediante el uso de inteligencia artificial generativa.
+An AI-powered virtual assistant designed to enhance the learning process through generative AI.

 ## Overview

-This project is a FastAPI application designed with the following endpoints:
+This repository contains the backend of the Tutor.IA project, built using FastAPI.
+The backend is responsible for handling user conversations and health checks through a simple API structure.
+It provides two main endpoints:

-- **Health Check Endpoint**: Verifies that the application is running correctly.
+- Health Check Endpoint: Ensures that the application is running smoothly.
-- **Conversation Endpoint**: Accepts a string (`prompt`) from the user and a `conversation_id`.
+- Conversation Endpoint: Accepts user input in the form of a prompt and a conversation_id for contextual responses.

 ## Repository Structure

-Here's the structure of the repository:
+The project follows this structure:

 ```
-├── app/
+    ├── 📂 app/
-│   ├── __init__.py
-│   ├── main.py
+    |       ├── 📂 api/
-│   ├── api/
+    |       │       ├── 📂 endpoints/
-│   │   ├── __init__.py
+    |       |       │       ├── 📄 __init__.py
-│   │   └── endpoints/
-│   │       ├── __init__.py
+    |       |       │       ├── 📄 conversation.py
-│   │       ├── health.py
+    |       |       │       ├── 📄 health.py
-│   │       └── conversation.py
-│   └── schemas/
+    |       ├── 📂 schemas/
-│       ├── __init__.py
+    |       │       ├── 📄 __init__.py
-│       └── conversation.py
+    |       │       └── 📄 conversation.py
+    |       ├── 📄 __init__.py
+    |       ├── 📄 main.py/
-├── pyproject.toml
+    ├── 📄 pyproject.toml
-├── .gitignore
+    ├── 📄 .env.template.toml
-└── README.md
+    └── 📄 README.md
 ```

 ### Description of Each Folder and File

-- **app/**: The main application directory.
+- **app/**: The core application directory
   - **__init__.py**: Indicates that `app` is a Python package.
-  - **main.py**: The entry point of the application where the FastAPI instance is created.
+  - **main.py**: Application entry point, where the FastAPI instance is created.
-  - **api/**: Contains the API-related code.
+  - **api/**: Contains API-related code.
     - **__init__.py**: Indicates that `api` is a Python package.
     - **endpoints/**: Contains the route handlers.
       - **__init__.py**: Indicates that `endpoints` is a Python package.
       - **health.py**: Defines the health check endpoint.
       - **conversation.py**: Defines the conversation endpoint.
-  - **schemas/**: Contains the Pydantic models for request and response validation.
+  - **schemas/**: Contains Pydantic models for request and response validation.
     - **__init__.py**: Indicates that `schemas` is a Python package.
     - **conversation.py**: Contains the data models for the conversation endpoint.
+- **pyproject.toml**: Manages dependencies and project settings using Poetry.
-- **pyproject.toml**: Lists all the dependencies required for the project.
+- **.env.template**: Environment variables template for configuring the application
-- **.gitignore**: Specifies intentionally untracked files to ignore.
 - **README.md**: Provides an overview and instructions for the project.

 ## Getting Started